sagemath/sagewiki_to_gh-2022-10-10/days108.md

-= Sage Day 108: Free and Practical Software for Algebraic Combinatorics 2020 =
+= Sage Day 108: Free and Practical Software for Algebraic Combinatorics 2020 (canceled) =

 '''International Workshop''' on '''F'''ree and '''P'''ractical '''S'''oftware for '''A'''lgebraic '''C'''ombinatorics